PolyhedralDev/TerraWiki/pages/tutorials/Configuring-Your-Pack.md

 #### Reloading edits

 When adjusting your configuration, you might think that you will need to restart your whole server for any changes to take effect.
-This is not the case with Terra and you can simply reload your configurations live while the server is running.
+This is not the case with Terra; you can simply reload your configurations live while the server is running.
 If your server is in debug mode (which is covered in [Creating a Pack](./Creating-a-Pack)), simply run `/te reload` to reload all configurations.